DomosHaidou/coderoncode/_posts/2017-03-26-neural-networks-without-a-phd-part2.markdown

 # How Neurons Make Decisions

-In order to understand how neurons compute the input values and in turn make decisions – aka return an ouput – we need to add two more elements to our neural network understanding.
+In order to understand how neurons compute the input values and in turn make decisions – aka return an output – we need to add two more elements to our neural network understanding.

-- **Connections**: The invidual connections between each node (inputs, neurons, outputs).
+- **Connections**: The individual connections between each node (inputs, neurons, outputs).
-- **Connection Weights**: Each individual weight represents the strenght of the connections between nodes.
+- **Connection Weights**: Each individual weight represents the strength of the connections between nodes.
 Another way of thinking about it is how much each 'neuron' cares about a particular input value.

 With those two new components let's review our original perceptron diagram: